nonhash/twitter-scam-eyes-data/README.md

-# X Scam Eyes Data Repository
+# X Scam Eyes Data

 This repository stores up-to-date data and is maintained by the community.